affinda/affinda-typescript/docs/classes/AffindaAPI.md

 ▸ **editDocumentPages**(`identifier`, `body`, `options?`): `Promise`<[`AffindaAPIEditDocumentPagesResponse`](../modules.md#affindaapieditdocumentpagesresponse)\>

 Split / merge / rotate / delete pages of a document.
-Documents with multiple pages can be  into multiple documents, or merged into one document.
+Documents with multiple pages can be splitted into multiple documents, or merged into one document.
 Each page can also be rotated.
 Edit operations will trigger re-parsing of the documents involved.

 #### Parameters